transcom/mymove/docs/how-to/use-mtls-with-cac.md

     CN=GITHUB_USERNAME,OU=DoD+OU=PKI+OU=CONTRACTOR,O=U.S. Government,C=US
     ```

-    Note: After your secure migration of `tmp` file, staging and experimental migration files will continue to have your name and EPIDI in the format `CN=LAST.FIRST.MIDDLE.EDIPI,...`).
+    Note: After your secure migration of `tmp` file, staging and experimental migration files will continue to have your name and EDIPI in the format `CN=LAST.FIRST.MIDDLE.EDIPI,...`).

 3. Test this by running: